Mustafa I: Death

 Mustafa died in the Kafes on 20 January 1639.
-One source states that he died of epilepsy which was caused by being imprisoned for majority of his life.
+One source states that he died of epilepsy which was caused by being imprisoned for the majority of his life.
 Another source states that he was executed by the orders of Sultan Murad IV, who was on his death bed, and rumors say that he wanted to end the lineage.
 He is buried in the courtyard of the Haghia Sophia.

 In popular culture

 In the 2015 Turkish television series Muhteşem Yüzyıl: Kösem, Mustafa was portrayed by several actors: